An entropy-optimal path to humble AI: Results

 For the benchmark, we performed prediction of the phase of ENSO, for both El Niño and La Niña (as a separate binary classification problem) on data from the period 1991 to 2007.
 The models were trained on data collected between 1975 and 1994.
 To avoid data contamination (i.e., using the same data for training and testing the models), when the training data extended after 1991, the test dataset was reduced accordingly.
 The confidence intervals are obtained by sampling from the neighborhood of the point defining the end of the training data period.
-The prediction is performed at the lead time of 1 and 3 months ahead, while varying the amount of data available for training the models, the Area Under the ROC Curve (AUC) is illustrated in Figure \ref{fig:enso}A. The performance of the models can be seen to generally improve when using more training data.
+The prediction is performed at the lead time of 1 and 3 months ahead, while varying the amount of data available for training the models, the Area Under the ROC Curve (AUC) is illustrated in Figure~\ref{fig:enso}A. The performance of the models can be seen to generally improve when using more training data.
 Notably, EON consistently achieves elevated AUC values throughout the considered period, for both ENSO phases, surpassing NNs and RFs/GBs.
 TabPFN also demonstrates promising results for this task.
-However, its performance comes with the drawback of significantly larger model size, as shown in Figure \ref{fig:enso}B. In contrast, the models obtained using entropic learning (EON and eSPA+) remain the most compact for both phases of ENSO and both lead times.
+However, its performance comes with the drawback of significantly larger model size, as shown in Figure~\ref{fig:enso}B. In contrast, the models obtained using entropic learning (EON and eSPA+) remain the most compact for both phases of ENSO and both lead times.

-One major challenge in ENSO prediction is performing forecasts at longer lead times.
-Figure \ref{fig:enso}C presents the results obtained when the prediction horizon is increased.
-It shows the performance (AUC), size of the best model and the cost of training and evaluating it.
-The predictions obtained with EON models are consistently on par or superior to the other state of the art methodologies, and simultaneously, as observed in previous examples, have smaller size and can be trained (and evaluated) more quickly.
+Two major challenges in ENSO prediction are (i) performing forecasts at longer lead times, and (ii) learning extreme and rare events, imposing the class imbalance challenge on the learning task.
+Figure~\ref{fig:enso}C and D report the results for increasing prediction horizon, using binary labels that indicate whether the ENSO index exceeded 0.8° or fell below -0.8° (corresponding, respectively, to extreme El Niño and La Niña events).
+The panels show the performance (AUC), the size of the best model and the cost of training plus evaluation.
+Across all horizons, EON models achieve AUC values that are comparable to or surpass those obtained by other state of the art methodologies, while simultaneously exhibiting smaller size and reduced computational cost.

+Moreover, in the right sides of Figure~\ref{fig:enso}C and Figure~\ref{fig:enso}D illustrate the level of introspection that is possible to obtain when using EON, as the most relevant dimensions can be readily plotted in order to inspect what feature the model is considers important.
+Note how in the cases shown projecting onto the specific combination of dimensions reveals separable boundary between the classes.